 Bald Head Island: Bald Head Island is accessible only by ferry, and once you arrive on the island you must travel by golf cart – cars are banned.
 This is fitting when you consider that the island is home to an acclaimed seaside golf course, uniquely positioned between the Atlantic Ocean and lush maritime forests.
 The 18-hole course, designed by George Cobb, a 20-year lead consultant for the Augusta National, challenges players with a refreshing sea breeze and sloping fairways.
-Nature dominates the lifestyle on this island and is always at the forefront of golf course communities in coastal Carolina.
+Nature dominates the lifestyle on this island and is always at the forefront of golf communities in North Carolina.

 Brick Landing Plantation: The centerpiece of Brick Landing Plantation is its championship 18-hole Ocean Isle Beach golf course, affectionately known as “The Brick,” which winds through this plantation golf community.
 The course takes full advantage of the terrain’s natural beauty, including tidal saltwater marshes, the Intracoastal Waterway, and a hardwood forest.
 Regarded as one of North Carolina’s finest retirement golf communities, The Brick offers enticing challenges to all levels of players.